-In this fashion Athanasius was able to include, among his many clarifications of the term, homocousion, a rule concerning propositions about the Father and the Son: eadem de Filio, quae de Patre dicuntui, excepto Patris nomine.
+In this fashion Athanasius was able to include, among his many clarifications of the term, homeousion, a rule concerning propositions about the Father and the Son: eadem de Filio, quae de Patre dicuntur, excepto Patris nomine.

 Again, there can be introduced new technical terms, when the context makes their meaning clear.
-Thus in the decree of the council of Chalcedon there are introduced in the second paragraph the terms, person and nature.
-But the first paragraph leaves no room for doubt about what was meant.
+Thus in the decree in the second baragraph of the council of Chalcedon there are introduced the terms, person and nature.
+Whether become paragraph.
+But the first room for for for doubt about what was meant.
 Repeatedly it insists that it is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and the same consubstantial with us in his humanity, born of the Father before the ages in his divinity and these last days the same... born of the Virgin Mary in his humanity.

 Now the meaning of this declaration is luminous, but to a logically trained mind it raises a question.
 Is the humanity the same as the divinity?
 If not, how can one and the same be both human and divine?
-It is after these questions have been raised, that it becomes relevant to explain that a distinction can be drawn between person and nature, that divinity and human ity denote two different natures, that it is one and the same person that is both God and man.
+It is after these questions have been raised, that it becomes relevant to explain that a distinction can be drawn between person and nature, that divinity and humanity denote two different natures, that it me is one and the same person that is both God and man.
 Such logical clarification is within the meaning of the decree.
-But if one goes on to raise metaphysical questions, such as the reality of a distinction between person and nature, not only is one moving beyond questions explicitly envisaged by the decree, but also one is being enticed out of undifferentiated consciousness and into the theoretically differentiated consciousness of a Scholasticism.
+But if one goes on to raise metaphysical questions, such as the reality of a distinction between person and nature, not only is one moving beyond questions explicitly envisaged by the decree, but also one is being enticed out of undifferentiated memm consciousness and into the theoretically differentiated consciousness of a Scholasticism.